ProtoSchool/protoschool.github.io/CODE_OF_CONDUCT.md

 Please note that the organizers of each local ProtoSchool [event](https://proto.school/#/events) maintain their own Code of Conduct with additional guidance for local events and any related websites or repositories.
-To report instances of abusive, harassing, or otherwise unacceptable behavior that have occured within local events or repos, please reach out to your local leadership team using the contact information provided in their CoC.
+To report instances of abusive, harassing, or otherwise unacceptable behavior that have occurred within local events or repos, please reach out to your local leadership team using the contact information provided in their CoC.